Cornish Metals Announces Exercise of Stock Options and Issue of Equity & PDMR Dealings

-Following the issue of the New Shares, the Company’s outstanding stock options, warrants and performance share units are as set out in the table below:
+Following the issue of the New Shares, the Company’s outstanding stock options and performance share units are as set out in the table below:

 |Outstanding